 Staying organized can be tough.
 There are apps you can download for your phone, beautiful planners you can buy, or even blank sketchbooks where you can freely jot anything down.
 But no matter what your system is, there are probably times when you just want something else.

-You’re a designer, so you could probably design the perfect to-do list and print it off.
+You’re a designer, so you could probably design the perfect template and print it off.
 But if you’re looking for a faster solution, there are other designers out there who have had the same idea, and who have created some awesome freebies that you can download for your personal organization efforts.

 If you’re ready to take your organization to the next level (for free!) check out these amazing printables:

 - Brand Clarity Workbook